WallarooLabs/blog.wallaroolabs.com/content/post/hello-wallaroo.md

 ## Give Wallaroo a try

-We are planning on releasing Wallaroo as open source in April of this year.
-Until that time, if you are interested in learning more about Wallaroo, you can [join the Wallaroo mailing list](http://eepurl.com/cnE5Cv) or [follow us on twitter](https://twitter.com/wallaroolabs) to stay up to date on the news about Wallaroo.
+If you are interested in learning more about Wallaroo, you can [join the Wallaroo mailing list](http://eepurl.com/cnE5Cv) or [follow us on twitter](https://twitter.com/wallaroolabs) to stay up to date on the news about Wallaroo.
 We have some more technically in-depth blog posts planned including:

 - Design principles and architecture
 - Wallaroo basics including what a Wallaroo application looks like